carter-le/NASA_HD4_to_Land_Class_Dataset/README.md

         xoffset, px_w, rot1, yoffset, px_h, rot2 = ds.GetGeoTransform()
 ```

 I then load the image into memory using Image from the PIL module in python.
 This is very important because if you try to get the land class data by calling gdal in the command line for each pixel, the image is loaded into memory for every single pixel (and there are millions of pixels per file) - the process is debilitatingly slow.
-The Image from PIL module allows you to query based on pixel, which is used later in the code.
+The Image from the PIL module allows you to query based on pixel, which is used later in the code.

 ```python
         im = Image.open(tifpath+'/'+filename)